Gemba/skyscraper/docs/CONFIGINI.md

 By default Skyscraper doesn't scrape and cache game fanart resources because not all scraping sites provide this data and also only some frontends support fanart display.
 If enabled Skyscraper will collect game manuals for the scraping modules that provide this data.
-For frontend Batocera no further option must be set to enable the output of fanart in the gamelist and into the appropriate folder during gamelist creation.
+For the frontends ES-DE and Batocera no further option must be set to enable the output of fanart in the gamelist and into the appropriate folder during gamelist creation.
 For other EmulationStation forks where themes support the display of fanart, see also option [gameListVariants](CONFIGINI.md#gamelistvariants).

 Default value: false